 Generating leads is the part anyone can do.
 Converting those leads into paid customers, on the other hand, is the part most businesses struggle with.
 The surefire way to close as many deals as possible is to arrange your sales process correctly.
-Not from the approach to a handshake; at least, here is how to set up your system.
+The approach to a handshake is not the focus; instead, here is how to set up your system.

 1. Know Exactly Who You’re Selling To